 - Have a reliable intraday charting software

-Scalping as a day trading technique requires a great presence of mind and a machine like approach.
+Scalping is a day trading technique requires a great presence of mind and a machine-like approach.
 A successful scalper embraces volatility and is indifferent to market swings.

 Key takeaways from this chapter

 - If you aspire to become a technical trader, ensure you equip yourself with good charting software.
 Zerodha’s Pi is my preference.